-While atenolol side effects causes few central nervous system, such as depression and nightmares, it has been identified as increasing the risk for type 2 diabetes.
+While atenolol side effects cause few central nervous systems, such as depression and nightmares, it has been identified as increasing the risk for type 2 diabetes.

 Beta-blockers mask dangerously low blood sugar, which makes them less safe for people with diabetes or prediabetes.

 Foods And Drinks To Avoid While On Atenolol